mbernr/qcl-solver/README.md

 #### Checking whether two formulas have the same satisfaction degree across all interpretations

 This can be done in two ways.
-Either directly (the program is satisfiable iff the two input formulas have the same satisfaction degree across all interpretations) with
+Either directly (the program is satisfiable iff the two input formulas have the same satisfaction degree across all interpretations):

 ``` clingo path/to/input.lp qcl_syntax.lp qcl_semantics.lp guess_disjunct.lp check_weak_equiv.lp ```